MixMasterT/fractalscope/README.md

 This project is implemented with the following technologies:

 - Vanilla Javascript
-- 'jscolor' for color picking,
+- `HTML5 Canvas` for image rendering
-- `HTML5 Canvas` for image rendering,
+- `HTML5 Color Input` for choosing colors
 - Webpack to bundle, transpile, and serve up the various scripts.

 #### Architecture
 Rendering the Mandlebrot set with canvas requires several layers of nested functions.
 At the top level, a simple scaling function is used to map the pixels of the canvas to points along the Complex plane.
 This process is handled in the drawMandlebrot Function which lives in the draw_mandlebrot.js file.
 In order to render the Mandlebrot set, these points must then be expanded by iteratively applying the Mandlebrot function (Z = Z^2 + C) and checking how many iterations are required to 'escape.'
-This process is handled in a function called expandMandlebrot which lives in a dedicated JavaScript file called expand_mandlebrot.js.
+This process is handled in a function called expandMandlebrot which lives in the dedicated JavaScript file expand_mandlebrot.js.

 Colors are stored in a custom-designed 'color object' called colorObj locally.
 This object has integer keys which correspond to iteration widths.
 For example